 £1bn disposal of assets in a portfolio sale comprising of a number of MREF and MREF II assets.
 MREF and MREF II become fully divested.
 Moorfield retains asset management role for 3 years.
 Additionally, a senior housing fund (£200m) called MAREF is created to acquire and grow the Audley retirement village business.

-MAREF senior housing platform created to expand the Audley retirement village business (£200m raised).
+MAREF senior housing platform created to expand the Audley retirement village business and launch of new mid-market proposition, Mayfield Villages (£200m raised).